ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 that interact with such environments might introduce.
 Think of it as a sandboxed environment.

-At *init-time*, opam scans your machine for available Unix environments and prompts you to choose your favorite option.
-We recommend letting it create its own internal Cygwin installation that will remain managed by opam.
-This cuts down the possible interferences that other tools interacting with such environments might introduce.
-Think of it as a sandboxed environment.

 Opam's default behavior when initializing is to install a fresh `switch` as well as an OCaml compiler of version `> 4.05`.
-By default, opam chooses `mingw` as a C compiler when creating switches, but know that you can choose an alternative to it instead, like `msvc` with the following command:
+By default, opam chooses `mingw` as a C compiler when creating switches, but know that you can specify to install an alternative to it instead, like `msvc`, with the following command:

 ```
 opam install system-msvc